-I have visited the Revival centre three times; my first visit was in 2010.
+I have visited the Revival Centre three times; my first visit was in 2010.
 On all three visits I have found that my time there has been rewarding, humbling and amazing all rolled into one.
 Every day offered a new and different challenge, but they were such fabulous experiences.
-I have sponsored a few Champions over the years and I currently sponsor two champions.
-Here I am With Sharon Kinsime.
+I have supported a few Champions over the years and I currently support two champions.
+Here I am with another Sharon.
 I am an Art and design teacher who also likes to dance!
 I have lived in Ilkley for almost thirty years and I am a member of St Johns Church in Ben Rhydding.

 Retired company director responsible for operational matters.